From the author: A kingdom is threatened. A young prince approaches a druid for help. He learns of strange magic. A legend begins.

 If he were still so young, he would not be allowed out of the keep.
-He would never learn to navigate the swamps so well that he could do it eyes-closed in the thickest of fog.
+He would never learn to navigate the swamps so well that he could do it even in thick fog, even eyes-closed.

 Certainly, his younger brother never will.